Wix vs WordPress — Which is Better?

 WordPress, by contrast, doesn’t have ecommerce functionality built into the platform.
 You have to instead use a third-party option.
 A large number of these exist including Ecwid, Shopify, WooCommerce and Easy Digital Downloads.

-(See our Ecwid review, our Ecwid vs Shopify comparison or our Shopify review for more information on two of these options; you might also like to read our WooCommerce vs Shopify comparison).
+(See our Ecwid review, our Ecwid vs Shopify comparison or our Shopify review for more information on two of these options.)

 Core ecommerce functionality in Wix